christianbaun/ossperf/README.md

 ## Example

-This command will create five files of size 1 MB each and use them to test the performance and data integrity of the S3 service
+This command will create five files of size 1 MB each and use them to test the performance and data integrity of the S3 service.
+The uploads and the downloads will be carried out in parallel.

-`./s3perf.sh -n 5 -s 1048576`
+`./s3perf.sh -n 5 -s 1048576 -p`

 ## Interesting Sources about the performance evaluation of S3-compatible services